MosesSupposes/Purescript-By-Example/text/chapter6.md

 The source code for this chapter is defined in the file `src/Data/Hashable.purs`.

-The project has the following Bower dependencies:
+The project has the following psc-package dependencies:

 - `purescript-maybe`, which defines the `Maybe` data type, which represents optional values.
 - `purescript-tuples`, which defines the `Tuple` data type, which represents pairs of values.